Chai Latte Cake

 If properly stored, this chai latte cake will last for 2 to 3 days at room temperature.
 It can be kept in the fridge for up to 5 or 6 days.

 No, but you can use my Eggless Vanilla Cake or Eggless Chocolate Cake.
-Add some tea to make it a chai late cake.
-Bake it in two 8 inch cake pans
+Add some tea to make it a chai latte cake.
+Bake it in two 8-inch cake pans

-Yes, you can but brown sugar contains molasses so it will give the cake a strong molasses flavor compared to a subtle hint.
+Yes, you can, but brown sugar contains molasses, so it will give the cake a stronger molasses flavor than a subtle hint.

 Chai Cake with Vanilla Buttercream Frosting